Saaayurii/bot-assistant/Guide.md

 - HF_REPO_FILE and HF_REPO_ID are variables used to fetch .gguf files from hugging_face.hub. llm_initializer will try to fetch them at building if you decide so.
 If you have a ready-to-use file with weights, then you can just place the file into bot-service/local_llm/models/ and set HF_REPO_FILE as the name of the file you just resited.
 - HF_ENDPOINT and HF_HUB_ENABLE_HF_TRANSFER are used to choose the east-europe (or any other) mirror for hugging_face.hub utility (most likely you will also need to use a VPN)

+> [!NOTE]
+> Knowledge base must be present in the $LOCAL_STORAGE destination.
+Otherwise, it will throw an error at runtime.

 ## Download a Model

 If you have 'hf' cli tool installed system-wide, you can use it to download models from huggingface_hub into bot-service/local_llm/models.